sscarberry/k8s-helm-chart/README.md

 ### Using External Database

 The values.yaml file located in the divvycloud/ directory allows you to configure your deployment.
 By default this deployment will use a contanerized version of MySQL and Redis.
 This is good for kicking the tires, however is not recommended for production environments.
 The containerized version of MySQL is an ephemeral version and *WILL LOOSE ALL DATA* if restarted.

 #### Setup DB
 DivvyCloud will look for and use two database schemas:

 - divvy
 - divvykeys

 After these two schemas are created you will need to create and grant privileges to a MySQL user.
 For more information on this topic please see our [Docs](http://docs.divvycloud.com/latest/installation/legacy.html)

 ##### Google CloudSQL

-To use Google Cloud SQL, you will want to uncomment and update the following option in the values.yaml.
+To use Google Cloud SQL, you will want to update the following option in the values.yaml (Not the divvycloud/values.yaml).

 The CloudSQLInstanceName can be found on the database information page for the CloudSQL Instance you are using.
 Once you have the, update the values.yaml: